peteroupc/peteroupc.github.io/exporand.md

     bp1=lambda: (1 if b.power(gbcomp, bpower)==1 and \
             b.power(gb, apower)==1 else 0)
     while True:
-        # Create a uniform random number (U) bit-by-bit, and
+        # Create a uniform random variate (U) bit-by-bit, and
         # accept it with probability U^(a-1)*(1-U)^(b-1), which
         # is the unnormalized PDF of the beta distribution
         bag.clear()